 Several changes are needed to convert the unit for operation with the Innershield (FCAW) process.
-The following conversions should be reviewed before welding with (FCAW):
+The K549-1 or K549-2 Innershield Kits include all the necessary accessories for this conversion and are provided for this purpose.
+The following conversions should be made using the contents of this kit:

 - 1. Change the output polarity to DC(-).
-See "Work Cable Installation" in Installation section for details. - 2.
-Install proper drive roll for the wire size selected.
-See "Changing Drive Roll" in Maintenance section for details. - 3.
-Install the proper gun liner and tip for the wire size selected.
+See "Work Cable Installation" in Installation section for details. - Install proper drive roll for the wire size selected.
+See "Changing Drive Roll" in Maintenance section for details. - Install the proper gun liner and tip for the wire size selected.
 See "Component Replacement" in Maintenance section for details. - 4.
-Remove gas nozzle (if installed) and install gasless nozzle. - 5.
+Remove gas nozzle (if installed) and install gasless nozzle.
+To remove, simply unscrew. - 5.
 Load wire into machine and thread into gun and cable per "Welding Wire Loading" section.